 The conversion rate for Preferred Shares shall be determined by dividing the applicable deemed issue price by the conversion price then in effect at the date of the conversion.
-The initial conversion price will be the deemed issue price, which will be subject to adjustments to reflect stock dividends, stock splits and other events.
+The initial conversion price at which ordinary shares shall be issued upon conversion of the applicable Preferred Shares will be the deemed issue price, which will be subject to adjustments to reflect share dividends, share splits and other events.